retainful/site/content/docs/woocommerce/migrating-from-plugin-to-cloud.md

 ### Why should I migrate to cloud

- When you are using the Retainful plugin with version 1.x, the abandoned carts management is handled via the wordpress scheduler.
-All the abandoned cart, recovered cart and in-progress cart entries would be listed on your site's Retainful plugin dashboard.
-Also, all the mail management occurs within your site.

-While on the other hand, if you migrate to the cloud(option available for existing users if you update the plugin from version 1.x to 2.x), the cart and mail management would be done in the Retainful account dashboard and not on your site.
+Unlike Retainful version 1.x, where mail handling and cart management occurs at the Woocommerce store itself, if you migrate to the cloud the cart and mail management would be done in the Retainful account dashboard and not on your site.
-So, this would improve the mail handling process significantly.
-Since we move all the mail handling to the cloud, the site's resources would not be occupied, which would save database space occupancy, thus increasing your site's speed.

-### Points to be noted before migration

-- The migration option would only be available for users that update the Retainful plugin from version 1.x to 2.x.
-- If the version of Retainful plugin you are using is 2.x, then the cart and mail management would automatically be done via cloud.
-That is, the cart entries and mail templates would be available in your Retainful account and not on your site.
-- Once you migrate to cloud, the upcoming abandoned carts, in-progress carts and recovered carts would be recorded and managed in your Retainful account only.
-Only the Next order coupons and premium features would be listed on the plugin on your site's backend.
+More information for reasons of migration can be found <link-text url="https://www.retainful.com/blog/abandoned-cart-solutions-cloud-based-solutions-vs-self-hosted-plugin-based-solutions">here</link-text>.

 ### Pre-requisites

 While using Retainful 2.x, the mail delivery is done with encryption, for security purposes.
 So, please make sure that your site's server has mcrypt php library enabled.
+>NOTE: The migration option would only be available for users that update the Retainful plugin from version 1.x to 2.x.
+> For users who use Retainful 2.x by default, the cart and mail management would be done via cloud only.

 ### Migration from version 1.x to 2.x